Dome of the Rock: Crusaders

-For centuries Christian pilgrims were able to come and experience the Temple Mount, but escalating violence against pilgrims to Jerusalem (Al-Hakim bi-Amr Allah, who ordered the destruction of the Holy Sepulchre, was an example) resulted in the Crusades.
-The Crusaders captured Jerusalem in 1099 and the Dome of the Rock was given to the Augustinians, who turned it into a church, while the nearby Al-Aqsa main prayer hall or Qibli Mosque first became a royal palace for a while, and then for much of the 12th century the headquarters of the Knights Templar.
+Jerusalem was captured by Crusaders in 1099 at the end of the First Crusade.
+The Dome of the Rock was given to the Augustinians, who turned it into a church, while the nearby Al-Aqsa main prayer hall or Qibli Mosque first became a royal palace for a while, and then for much of the 12th century the headquarters of the Knights Templar.
 The Templars, active from c.
 1119, identified the Dome of the Rock as the site of the Temple of Solomon.
 The Templum Domini, as they called the Dome of the Rock, featured on the official seals of the Order's Grand Masters (such as Everard des Barres and Renaud de Vichiers), and soon became the architectural model for round Templar churches across Europe.

 Ayyubids and Mamluks

+Cursive Arabic inscription along the lower edge of the dome's drum, dating to Ayyubid restorations, containing Qur'anic verses.

-Jerusalem was recaptured by Saladin on 2 October 1187, and the Dome of the Rock was reconsecrated as a Muslim shrine.
+Jerusalem was recaptured by Saladin on 2 October 1187, he requested a complete restoration of Al-Aqsa and ordered the marble cover of the rock which was added by the crusaders to be removed.
+The Dome of the Rock was reconsecrated as a Muslim shrine.
 The cross on top of the dome was replaced by a crescent, and a wooden screen was placed around the rock below.
 Saladin's nephew al-Malik al-Mu'azzam Isa carried out other restorations within the building, and added the porch to the Jami'a Al-Aqsa.

+As part of Saladin's restoration, a new inscription band consisting almost entirely of verses 1 to 21 of the 20th chapter (surah) of the Qur'an, Ta-Ha, were added along the inner face of the lower drum of the dome.
+Unlike earlier inscriptions, this one employs a cursive Arabic script which had only recently developed at the time.
+These verses are believed to have supplanted Latin inscriptions dating to the Crusader period, which may themselves have replaced an earlier Umayyad inscription.
+Saladin's restoration is still recorded explicitly in a later Ottoman inscription inside the dome, which gives the date of his restoration as 586 AH (1190 CE).
+Another inscription on a wooden screen inside the building, no longer present, also recorded the name of one of Saladin's sons and a date corresponding to 1199 CE.

-The Dome of the Rock was the focus of extensive royal patronage by the sultans during the Mamluk period, which lasted from 1260 until 1516.
+The Temple Mount was the focus of extensive royal patronage by the sultans during the Mamluk period, which lasted from 1260 until 1516.
+The Dome of the Rock itself was not significantly modified.
+Sultan Baybars restored the exterior decoration.
+Al-Nasir Muhammad re-gilded the dome during his second reign (1299–1309).
+The current wooden ceiling of the outer ambulatory and its gilded decoration likely dates to another restoration by al-Nasir Muhammad during his third reign, around 1327–1328.
+The dome was severely damaged in 1447, possibly by lightning, and its western side had to be rebuilt.